Product Defects – More Air Bags Recalled by Honda

 The first recall was in late 2008 for only a select 3,900 Accords and Civics from the 2001 model.
 Then in the summer of 2009, the recall was expanded to another 440,000 automobiles, including more Accords and Civics from 2001 and some Accords and Acura 3.2 TLs from 2002.
 A third recall from Honda occurred in February 2010 for an additional 378,000 vehicles.

-At Jay Halpern and Associates we keep our antennae up for product recalls so that we may pass this knowledge along to our clients and readers, and utilize any information available through the product recall itself to bolster product liability cases we are currently handling.
+At Halpern, Santos & Pinkert, P.A. our Florida injury lawyers keep our antennae up for product recalls so that we may pass this knowledge along to our clients and readers, and utilize any information available through the product recall itself to bolster product liability cases we are currently handling.